bestcolour/oracle-cloud-infrastructure/README.md

-### 6.4.5 - 02-pterodactyl - Usage Guide
+### 6.4.5 - 02-pterodactyl - Usage Guide - Setting up Initial Configs

 1) Once the provisioned compute instance has been setup, we will need to create an admin account for management purposes.

-SSH into the Pterodactyl instance by following [the "Check Pterodactyl Setup Progress Guide"](#6342-projects---02-pterodactyl---troubleshooting-or-checking-status---check-pterodactyl-setup-progress).
+SSH into the Pterodactyl instance by following [the "Check Pterodactyl Setup Progress Guide"](#6341-projects---02-pterodactyl---troubleshooting-or-checking-status---check-pterodactyl-setup-progress).

 Once inside your server, navigate to the directory where your game server setup and `docker-compose.yml` file live.